deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 Going For The Kill
 ---
 After executing the shellcode, we achieve code execution!!!!!
-We have now moved from a PoC of a DOS vulnerability, to full fledged code execution.
+We have now moved from a PoC of a DOS vulnerability, to full-fledged code execution.
 Here is a screenshot:

 <img src="{{ site.url }}{{ site.baseurl }}/images/final.png" alt="">

 Final Thoughts
 ---
 This exploit taught me so much about the exploit development lifecycle and many things that I simply just did not know.
 I came away from this adventure with a [submission](https://www.exploit-db.com/exploits/46805) published by the Exploit Database and so much knowledge!
-I hope to help identify harder vulnerabilities in the future to help the information security community as a whole, and documenting these also reiterate lessons for me.
-Thanks again for listening to me, and let me know if there is anything I missed or misunderstood.
+I hope to help identify harder vulnerabilities in the future to help the information security community as a whole and documenting these also reiterate lessons for me.
+Thanks again for listening to me and let me know if there is anything I missed or misunderstood.

 Peace, love, and positivity.